Space Sheriff Shaider: Fushigi World Fuuma

-A team of five deadly kunoichi trained in the most vicious and dangerous arts of combat led by Girl 1 (ギャル1, Gyaru Ichi).
-The other members include Girl 2 (ギャル2, Gyaru Ni), Girl 3 (ギャル3, Gyaru San) (1-45), Girl 4 (ギャル4, Gyaru Yon), Girl 5 (ギャル5, Gyaru Go).
+A team of five deadly kunoichi trained in the most vicious and dangerous arts of combat led by Girl 1.
+The other members include the purple-suited Girl 2 (ギャル2, Gyaru Ni), the red-suited Girl 3 (ギャル3, Gyaru San), the green-suited Girl 4 (ギャル4, Gyaru Yon), and the pink-suited Girl 5 (ギャル5, Gyaru Go).
 They serve under Hessler and battle Shaider and Annie on every Fuuma Mission.
 While Girl 3 performed a suicide attack at Hessler's command in an attempt to kill Shaider, the remaining members help Po in stopping Shaider from finding out Kubilai's secret.
 Soon after capturing Annie and Shaider arrives to save her, the three Girls allow Kubilai to devour them into their combined bat form to kill Shaider.